All you need to know about how to teach English to kids

 We had previously learned a song in our Countries and Continents lesson which went well, so before the class, I searched for a few new songs on YouTube and I found one that I thought the students would love.
 I brought my phone to class, then I played the song a few times and asked the students to write down the lyrics in their notebooks.
 They absolutely loved it!

 After that, for each new lesson in the Wonders of the World module, we would sing together to start the class: They are Asia and Africa, North and South America, Antarctica and Europe, finally Australia.

 For this lesson, I also needed a computer to show the students a video about the 8 wonders of the world, so I brought my laptop.
-I put subtitles in English on and after each place was featured in the video, I paused it to give the students time to match each place like Niagara Falls, Mount Everest, and Amazon River, with the country they are located in on their corresponding worksheet.
+I put subtitles in English and after each place was featured in the video, I paused it to give the students time to match each place like Niagara Falls, Mount Everest, and the Amazon River, with the country they are located in on their corresponding worksheet.
 This helped the students practice the new vocabulary in different ways and solidified their understanding of the concepts through interactive methods.

 We always finish the class talking about the topic we learned or playing a game and having a good time.
 Once the hour is finished, we say goodbye and see you next time!